itflow-org/itflow/SECURITY.md

 ## In Beta

-ITFlow is currently in early beta and is a work in progress.
+ITFlow is currently in beta and is a work in progress.
-We currently advise against storing confidential data in ITFlow for this reason.

-That said, in order to eventually be useful, ITFlow **must** be secure and take security seriously.
+**We take security seriously.** Whilst we are confident the code is safe, nothing in life is 100% safe or risk-free.
+You should use your best judgment before entering confidential information into the app.

 We attempt to follow security best practices where possible, including [automated code scanning](https://sonarcloud.io/component_measures?id=itflow-org_itflow&metric=security_rating&view=list).

 ## Supported Versions